 Do you have a hot dog?
 Not a hotdog!
 A hot dog!
-Summer is blazing into fall and our pups are struggling to keep cool.
-We do a lot of ice cube treats but wanted to give them something special and filled with nutrients.
-I created a new popsicle recipe for them- watermelon carrot pupsicles!
+Summer is blazing and our pups are struggling to keep cool.
+This means it is time to whip up their favorite dog popsicle recipe for them- watermelon carrot pupsicles!

 Can Dogs Eat Popsicles?